mlh123/BlogPostings/_posts/2021-02-16-ive-got-an-idea-do-you.md

 ---
 Welcome to the **bee-hive** of Holden Honey Hive.

-We welcome all those who love and appreicuate vees like we do.
+We welcome all those who love and appreciate vees like we do.

 To those who don't, **buzz** off.